dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_compare.rst

    the *Equal* and *Not Equal* operations.

 Result
-   Name of the attribute where the computed result it stored.
+   Name of the attribute where the computed result is stored.
    If an attribute with this name does not exist yet, a new attribute with a Boolean data type is added.
    If it does exist, the values of the existing attribute are overridden.